Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • AWS outage lasted 6 hours

-• After 30 min: Hotline active, emergency site online
+• After 30 min: hotline active, emergency page online

-• Revenue loss: CHF 15K (instead of estimated CHF 45K in total outage)
+• Revenue loss: CHF 15K (instead of an estimated CHF 45K in a total outage)

-ROI: The CHF 23K investment paid off threefold at the first incident.
+ROI: The CHF 23K investment paid for itself threefold in the first incident.

-Old Mindset: "In case of failure, we need to get back to 100% as quickly as possible."
+Old mindset: "In an outage, we must get back to 100% as quickly as possible."

-New Mindset: "In case of failure, we need to keep operating functionally as quickly as possible - even if it's not perfect."
+New mindset: "In an outage, we must continue operating as quickly as possible—even if it is not perfect."

-Initially, this feels uncomfortable.
-Nobody wants to tell customers "Our shop is currently available with limitations."
-But it's better than "Our shop is not available at all."
+That feels uncomfortable at first.
+No one wants to tell customers, "Our shop is currently available with limitations."
+But it is better than "Our shop is not available at all."

 "Our customers expect 100% availability."

 Do they?
-Or do they expect you to communicate transparently about problems and still offer a solution?
-Experience shows: Customers are surprisingly tolerant of temporary limitations – if you communicate proactively and offer an alternative.
+Or do they expect you to communicate transparently when problems occur and still offer a solution?
+Experience shows: customers are surprisingly tolerant of temporary limitations—if you communicate proactively and offer an alternative.

 "Manual workarounds are too error-prone."

 Yes, they are more error-prone than automated systems.
-But an error-prone process that runs is better than a perfect process that doesn't.
-You don't plan MVO for continuous operation – but for bridging the gap.
+But an error-prone process that runs is better than a perfect process that does not run.
+You are not planning MVO for permanent operations—but for bridging a disruption.

-A 5-page MVO plan that is tested quarterly beats any 50-page plan that is never tested.
+A 5-page MVO plan tested quarterly beats any 50-page plan that is never tested.
 Keep it simple.
 One table per critical process is enough.

 • MVO answers: With what minimum capacity can we continue working?